 A graduate student may add a course or courses through the day following the last day to register for the semester.
-The student must process and take to the Office of the Registrar the schedule change form but needs only the signature of the adviser, indicating the adviser's awareness of the action, and the signature of the instructor or departmental chairperson, indicating the space is available in the class.
+The student must process and take to the Office of the Registrar the schedule change form but needs only the signature of the advisor, indicating the advisor's awareness of the action, and the signature of the instructor or departmental chairperson, indicating the space is available in the class.

-A graduate nondoctoral student may drop a course and receive no grade up to two weeks prior to the last day of classes.
-The student must process the schedule change form by taking the form signed by the program adviser to the Office of the Registrar and having it entered into the computer.
-The adviser's signature indicates awareness of the change.
-Within the last two weeks before examinations and during the examination period, a student who drops a course will receive a final grade of F unless he or she has permission from the dean of the Graduate School to drop for medical reasons or other justification.
+A graduate nondoctoral student may drop a course and receive no grade according to the date given in the Graduate School calendar.
+The student must process the schedule change form by taking the form signed by the program advisor to the Office of the Registrar and having it entered into the computer.
+The advisor's signature indicates awareness of the change.
+A student who drops a course after the last day for graduate students to drop a class without a grade will receive a final grade of F unless he or she has permission from the dean of the Graduate School to drop for medical reasons or other justification.